moriyam-mohona/UniPortal-C/README.md

 ## Overview

-This project is a University Management System interface developed using the React.js, Tailwind css.
+This project is a University Management System interface developed using React.js, and Tailwind CSS.
 It provides a professional, user-friendly UI to simulate key aspects of a university management system, ensuring mobile responsiveness and interactive features.

 ## Features